A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 After top-k routing, tokens are reorganized by expert, creating variable-sized per-expert input batches.

-As a result, the sequence length dimension M (the number of tokens routed to a specific expert) varies widely across experts.
-The projection dimensions K (input hidden state) and N (expert intermediate size) remain uniform across the layer.
+The sequence dimension M is expert-specific: it is the number of tokens routed to a given expert.
+The projection dimensions K (input hidden size) and N (expert intermediate size) stay fixed across the layer.

-So the MoE forward pass decomposes into many independent GEMM operations (one per expert), all sharing K and N but with different M values.
+The MoE forward pass decomposes into independent GEMM operations, one per expert, all sharing K and N but with different M values.

 Referring to the routing diagram above: